Arizona police officer killed, others injured in pursuit of stolen car, officials say

 Dozens of Arizona law enforcement officers from multiple agencies responded to a situation at a car dealership complex on Friday that left one officer dead.

+Law enforcement officials said a suspect driving a stolen car hit two police officers, including Chandler Police officer Christopher Farrar, an 18-year veteran of the force.
+Farrar was transported to the Chandler Regional Medical Center and later died, Gilbert Police Chief Michael Soelberg told reporters during a news conference.
+A number of other officers were injured at the scene, one critically, he added.

-Gilbert Police Chief Michael Soelberg said a pursuit began miles away in Eloy, when a driver was pulled over for speeding at 10:22 p.m. local time.
+Soelberg said a pursuit began miles away in Eloy, when a driver was pulled over for speeding at 10:22 p.m. local time.
 The pursuit shut down nearby Chandler Airport after the suspect rammed through one of the gates.

-FOX 10 Phoenix reported that the driver ended up getting back on the freeway, leading police to Gilbert where the suspect left his car and stole another vehicle from one of the dealerships at the SanTan Motorplex.
+FOX 10 Phoenix reported that the driver ended up getting back on the freeway, leading police to Gilbert, where the suspect left his car and stole another vehicle from one of the dealerships at the SanTan Motorplex.

 2 NORTH CAROLINA DEPUTIES KILLED, 3 OTHERS DEAD AFTER 'AMBUSH' DURING WELFARE CHECK LED TO 13-HOUR STANDOFF